lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 }
 ```

-The context becomes the owner of the state and creates the **lifecycle** easier to understand.
+The context becomes the owner of the state and makes the **lifecycle** easier to understand.

 ---